kamkyu94/CMTrack/4. CMTrack/README.md

 ## Run
-Tracking Results will be created under "../outputs/3. track/"
+Tracking results will be created under "../outputs/3. track/"

 ```
 # For MOT17 validation